muji786/spring2022-dynamic-web-development/README.md

 Be sure to enter your name, preferred email address, and the URL on the class site

-## ASSIGNMENTS
-We will have assignments that are relevant to material from the previous class.
-These assignments are required and you should post them to the class site on or before the due date.
-This is 60% of your grade.

 ## ATTENDANCE
 As this class is primarliy face to face, attendance is required.

 ## CLASS PARTICIPATION
 You are expected to participate in class and give feedback to other students and participate with their projects.
-Class Participation will count towars 10% of the grade
+Class Participation will count towars 20% of the grade

 ## FINAL PROJECTS
 Class will culminate final projects.
 You are expected to push your abilities to produce something that utilizes what you have learned in the class that is useful in some manner to yourself or the world.
-This will comprise 30% of your grade.
+This will comprise 80% of your grade.

 ## BOOKS/WEBSITES
 No books are required for this course but here is a list of other resources that might come in handy: